Hebraica and Judaica Division

 The historical collection, established since the 19th century with the support and dedication of Frankfurt's Jewish community, compiles outstanding sources on Jewish history and culture.
 It includes a comprehensive collection on Wissenschaft des Judentums, foundational movement of modern Jewish studies, and a unique collection of Jewish periodicals.
 Large parts of the historical collection are » digitalized.

-The Specialised Information Service (SIS) Jewish Studies builds upon the collection of Hebraica and Judaica Division and provides access to literature on Judaism and the State of Israel in printed and electronic form.
+The Special Information Service for Jewish Studies builds upon the collection of Hebraica and Judaica Division and provides access to literature on Judaism and the State of Israel in printed and electronic form.
 Our » catalogue provides access more than 250,000 titles.

 Hochschule der Medien Stuttgart